parse-community/docs/_includes/ios/files.md

 jobApplication.saveInBackground()
 ```

-Retrieving it back involves calling one of the `getData` variants on the `%{ParseFile}`.
+Retrieving it back involves calling one of the `getData` variants on the `PFFile`.
 Here we retrieve the resume file off another JobApplication object:

 ```objc
 PFFile *applicantResume = anotherApplication[@"applicantResumeFile"];